GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
-      --cfg=[]: Filter Skaffold configs to only the provided values -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --kube-context='': Deploy to this Kubernetes context
+  -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config)
+      --detect-minikube=true: Use heuristics to detect a minikube cluster -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file --kube-context='': Deploy to this Kubernetes context
       --kubeconfig='': Path to the kubeconfig file to use for CLI requests.
-  -n, --namespace='': Run deployments in the specified namespace -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
+  -m, --module=[]: Filter Skaffold configs to only the provided named modules -n, --namespace='': Run deployments in the specified namespace -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
       --profile-auto-activation=true: Set to false to disable profile auto activation